Hungarian Soldier, British Bomber

 Photo source: https://aircrewremembered.com/bird-surray.html

-Despite these dangers, Bird's crew, consisting of five other Britons, a Canadian and, unusually, a Frenchman in one turret as an air-gunner, could take heart: their pilot, though aged only 24, was already a veteran, having joined the RAF in 1937, flown Spitfires in the Battle of Britain and in the North African campaigns.
+Despite these dangers, Bird's crew, consisting of five other Britons, a Canadian and, unusually, a Frenchman in one turret as an air-gunner*, could take heart: their pilot, though aged only 24, was already a veteran, having joined the RAF in 1937 and fought in the Battle of Britain and in the North African campaigns.

 Another 60 minutes in the air, and, somewhere near Herend, above the Bakony Hills, at least the four agents leapt into the darkness without harm.